Sanjay Gandhi National Park: Threats

-The park has faced a number of problems similar to those faced by national parks elsewhere in the world, involving conflicts between natural and human interests.

-In the early 2000s, a road, as proposed, would have cut through the park.
-Animal activist Tarun Nayar went to court to halt this project.

-The lack of space in Mumbai has pushed residential colonies right up to the park boundary.
-This boundary is poorly fenced, and wild animals often wander into human habitations.
-Slums have mushroomed around the park as well.
-Corruption among local politicians and Mumbai's influential builder lobby are commonly seen as responsible for a perceived shrinking of the park.

-In June 2004, leopards were responsible for the deaths of 20 humans within the span of a week.
-This was not the first attack: for the past 10 years, there have been attacks attributed to leopards stalking children and adults outside the park fringes.
-After an outcry was raised and the situation reached alarming proportions, eight leopards were caught and relocated.

 The leopard threat still continues in and around the Thane district today, with repeated sightings as well as attacks on pets and humans.
-On 16 July 2012, a seven-year-old girl was killed in Mulund right outside her home by a leopard.
+On 16 July 2012, a seven-year-old girl was killed in Mulund, right outside her home, by a leopard.
 A year later, a 40-year-old woman was attacked and killed by a leopard in Bhiwandi, Thane City, in 2013.
 Five days later, a 14-year-old shepherd survived a leopard attack in the same region.
 In 2014, a two-year-old child went missing from Ghoong village in Wada.
 August 2015 saw four leopard attacks in Thane city.
 In one incident, a leopard and her cub dragged a one-year-old Rottweiler off.

-Poaching

-Unfortunately, Sanjay Gandhi National Park has seen many poachers in recent years.
-Usually, leopards are attacked.
-In many cases, these animals have been poisoned, and claws or other valuable body parts were cut off and presumed sold.
-Poaching could soon wipe out Mumbai's leopard population.

-Fire

-During the summer and any time before the monsoon, fires burn in the park, at least once every two weeks.
-This has resulted in the loss of rare trees and habitats for wild animals.
-The locals are often suspected of burning the trees on some of the outskirts of the forest to build homes there.